I recently traveled to India & Bhutan. You can read my trip reports here:

 - Location: Google maps

-- Hotel website: The Lodhi New Delhi
+- Hotel website: The Lodhi

 - Tip: get complimentary VIP perks when booking via Virtuoso

-Just minutes from the grandeur of Rashtrapati Bhavan, the peaceful Lodhi gardens and many other iconic sites, The Lodhi hotel provides one of the world’s most colourful and cosmopolitan capital cities with a tranquil retreat.
+Just minutes from the grandeur of Rashtrapati Bhavan, the peaceful Lodhi gardens and many other iconic sites, The Lodhi Hotel provides one of the world’s most colorful and cosmopolitan capital cities with a tranquil retreat.
 Offering essential respite in spacious surrounds, this city-based resort is an elegant haven exuding an air of sophisticated calm, and provides guests with an ideal base from which to experience the city.
 The Lodhi ethos is simple and easy luxury.
 But it’s also an ethos of ‘contrasts’, from the dynamic and vibrant atmosphere in the restaurants, courtyards and public areas to the seclusion, peace and club- like atmosphere of the seven floors of guest accommodation.
-After ‘growing up’ as an Aman city resort since its opening in 2009, the hotel is became an independent, standalone property in 2013 (although it is still offered as part of the Aman India Tour).
+After ‘growing up’ as an Aman city resort since its opening in 2009, the hotel became an independent, standalone property in 2013 (although it is still offered as part of the Aman India Tour).

 Have you ever stayed at The Lodhi New Delhi?
 If so, what was your experience?
 Leave a comment.